Audrew36/dotfiles/README.md

 4. enter nvim and enter :CocInstall if needed
 5. enter nvim and enter :CocInstall coc-clangd if needed
 6. also you can install cclc if necessary
+7. sudo apt-get install exuberant-ctags in order to run TAGBAR plugin

 ## Quick review of features: